uri-interop/interface/README.md

 ### Why is there no `UriStruct::resolve()` interface method?

-Although a [_UriStructResolver_] is provided to afford resolving relative URI reference, there is no interface that affords something like a `resolve()` method directly on a [_UriStruct_][].
+Although a [_UriStructResolver_] is provided to afford resolving relative URI references, there is no interface that affords something like a `resolve()` method directly on a [_UriStruct_][].
 As with normalization, reviewers preferred being able to specify resolution logic independent from any particular [_UriStruct_][] implementation.

 * * *